OpenDataNTNU2/TDT4290-OpenData2020/frontend/README.md

 - **\_\_tests\_\_**
   - Contains Jest unit tests (and possibly snapshots) for our code
 - **Components**
+  - **AddNewDatasett**
+    - Components for the creating and importing datasets and creating coordinations.
+  - **ApiCalls**
+    - Components for each of the API calls (get, post, put, patch and delete)
+  - **Filters**
+    - Components for the filters in the catalogue.

   - **Forms**
     - Input field components that we create go here
   - Normal components we create go here, e.g. Header